mkjmdski/git-hooks/README.md

+# NOT MAINTAINED

+This is my local copy of non existing project [icefox/git-hooks](https://github.com/icefox/git-hooks).
+I do not know what happened to the original project but once I wanted to share it with somebody I have found it deleted.
+This project is currently looking for the maintainer.
 **git-hooks** - A tool to manage project, user, and global Git hooks for multiple git repositories.

+# README

 git-hooks lets hooks be installed inside git repositories, users home directory, and globally.
 When a hook is called by `git`, git-hooks will check each of these locations for the hooks to run.